logo for pulau-pangkor.com

 Where to stayGrand Kampar Hotel

-Kampar has one good, I'm sorry, VERY good hotel: the Grand Kampar Hotel.
-This very new hotel celebrated its first anniversary on January 15, 2008.
-I have visited the hotel a few weeks later, around Chinese New Year.
+I have visited the hotel a few weeks later after the opening, around Chinese New Year.
 What a pleasant surprise!
 The hotel has surprisingly low prices, even during the Chinese New Year, for the rooms and the meals offered.

 Getting there and away